-This savoury mince beef recipe is a great family favourite.
-It's really versatile, rather like a simple bolognese sauce with extra veggies.
-Delicious and easy to make, it's also great for meal prep and freezes well.
+This savoury mince beef recipe is a comforting family favourite.
+It's really versatile, rather like a healthy bolognese sauce with extra veggies.
+Minced beef with vegetables and gravy is a traditional, delicious and easy recipe.
+It's also great for meal prep and freezes well.
 And you just need a few everyday ingredients that you may already have.

 Why make this savoury mince recipe?

-- Easy to make.
-All the ingredients in this recipe are easy to get hold of, and they may well be ingredients that you keep in stock.
-It takes 40 minutes from start to finish, and a lot of that time is hands off when you can be getting on with other things.
+- Easy weeknight dinner.
+All the ingredients in this traditional recipe are easy to get hold of, and they may be ingredients you've already got at home.
+It takes 40 minutes to make in one pan.
+And a lot of the cooking time is hands-off when you can be getting on with other things.

 - Meal prep: you can make savoury mince earlier in the day, and quickly heat it through on the stove when you are ready for dinner.
 It's also great for batch cooking and freezes really well.

 - Budget friendly.
 Minced or ground beef is good value.
-And everyday veggies such as carrots and onions are reasonable all year around.
+And everyday veggies such as carrots and onions are budget friendly all year around.

 Ingredients

 Beef.
 This recipe uses ground, or minced beef.
-I use a 5% fat content beef, and the result is flavoursome, but not too fatty.
+I use 5% fat beef, and the result is flavoursome, but not too fatty.

 Onions.
 Normal brown onions work well, but if you prefer red onions you could use them instead.